dftamanna/-Smart-Home-embedded-/README.md

 move the motion sensor to switch on the light.
 It is used in the staircase.

-buzzer sensor active when gas sensor above 200
+buzzer sensor active with green light when gas sensor above 200